MexsonFernandes/GiFi/README.md

-# ReadMe
+# Repository for basic Git Files
-A repository containing sample readme files for all frameworks and languages.
+A repository containing sample readme files along with .gitignore and .gitattributes for all frameworks and languages.

+## Kindly start forking and contributing.